episerver/Foundation-docs/Page Types/Common Properties.md

 **Title** | Text | Provides a place for the title.
 **Keywords** | Text area | Provides a place for entering keywords for this page.
 **Page description**  | Text Area | Provides a place for entering a plain text description for the page. **Note:** if the Text property in the Teaser tab is empty, the Page description will be used as teaser text.
-**Disable indexing**  | Checkbox | Provides a way to control whether the contents of this page should be indexed for search engines or not.
+**Disable indexing**  | Boolean | Provides a way to control whether the contents of this page should be indexed for search engines or not.

 ### Technical Information